Noise-Resilient Quantum Metrology with Quantum Computing: Results

+Next, we verify the performance of the QM+QC approach.
+Following the Ramsey sequence, the additional readout step is not immediately performed.
+Alternatively, we employ a parameterized quantum circuit (PQC)-based qPCA optimization sequence~\cite{xin2021experimental} to extracts the dominant component from the noise-corrupted state.
+The experimental pulse sequence is depicted in Fig.~\ref{fig2}c.
+The PQC consists of two rotational gates about the $x$- and $y$-axes, with corresponding tunable parameters $\theta_x$ and $\theta_y$.
+In experiment, we set the initial values of $\theta_x$ and $\theta_y$ to $\pi/2$ and $\pi/3$, and update them iteratively by measuring the gradient of the loss function; see Methods.
+With the final $\theta_x$ and $\theta_y$, we obtain the magnetic field in the following way: applying the reversed PQC sequence on $\ket{1}$, measuring the $\ket{0}$ population of the output, and mapping the result to the magnetic field.

+In experiment, we monitor the measured magnetic field after each iteration.
+The results after eight iterations are shown in Fig.~\ref{fig3}a, where we see that the measured magnetic field eventually converges toward the target value $B_{0}=0.25$ Gauss in just a few iterations.

-Having established the feasibility of the proposed approach, we next assess its performance in enhancing sensing accuracy.
-To this end, we compare the measurement results obtained with and without qPCA-based optimization.
-The experiment is divided into two groups: one employing the traditional Ramsey method and the other incorporating qPCA optimization.
-Each group conducts sensing under varying noise intensities.
-In the Ramsey group, the magnetic field is directly estimated following the sensing stage.
-In contrast, the qPCA group applies an additional iterative optimization step after sensing.
-As shown in Fig.~\ref{fig3}(e), the results obtained via the Ramsey method increasingly deviate from the true magnetic field value as noise intensity grows.
-In comparison, the estimates from the qPCA-enhanced method display significantly reduced deviations, indicating improved accuray under noise.
+We next assess its accuracy.
+To this end, we compare the measurement results obtained with and without QM+QC.
+As shown in Fig.~\ref{fig3}b, the results obtained via the traditional Ramsey method increasingly deviate from the true $B_{0}$ as noise intensity grows.
+In comparison, the estimates from the QM+QC approach display significantly reduced deviations.
+In our experiment, at the highest noise strength (\(\sigma = 70\%\)), the absolute percentage errors (APE, defined as $\left|\frac{B-B_{0}}{(B+B_{0})/2}\right|$) of the Ramsey and QM+QC results are \(10.16\%\) and \(0.05\%\) (see Fig.~\ref{fig3}d), respectively, corresponding to an accuracy improvement by a factor of more than \(200\) times.